XiandaDu/WatAIOliver/README.md

 ## Quick Start

 1. **Install dependencies**

+---
+ do not use this for now. it will not work.
+---
-   // On macOS/Linux you can run the helper script:
+    On macOS/Linux you can run the helper script:
-   // ```bash
+    ```bash
-   // ./setup.sh
+    ./setup.sh
-   // ```
+    ```
-   // do ont use this for now. it will not work.
+---

+   Use this instead.
    Or install manually:
    ```bash
    pip install -r backend/requirements.txt